Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 For this reason it is important to log events in any functionality of the token contract which modifies balances or operators.

 - It MUST be possible to derive the balance of an address for a token type from the logged :ref:`CIS-2-event-transfer`, :ref:`CIS-2-event-mint` and :ref:`CIS-2-event-burn` events.
-- It MUST be safe to assume that with no events logged, every address have zero tokens and no operators enabled for any address.
+- It MUST be safe to assume that with no events logged, every address has zero tokens and no operators enabled.

 The events defined by this specification are serialized using one byte to the discriminate the different events.
-Any custom event SHOULD NOT have a first byte colliding with any of the events defined by this specification.
+No custom event SHOULD NOT have a first byte colliding with any of the events defined by this specification.

 .. _CIS-2-event-transfer: